 South Range is a tiny village located in the state of Michigan.
 With a population of 746 people and two constituent neighborhoods, South Range is the 518th largest community in Michigan.
-South Range has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in South Range was built prior to World War II, making it one of the older and more historic villages in the country.

-South Range is a decidedly white-collar village, with fully 90.30% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some villages, South Range isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in South Range are a mix of both white- and blue-collar jobs.
 Overall, South Range is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in South Range who work in office and administrative support (24.41%), sales jobs (13.38%), and teaching (11.37%).
+There are especially a lot of people living in South Range who work in office and administrative support (19.48%), teaching (12.50%), and sales jobs (11.34%).

 The people who call South Range home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Range residents report their race to be White, followed by Asian.
 Important ancestries of people in South Range include German, English, Italian, and French .